ceford/cefjdemos-data-jdm-help/articles/en/contacts/contacts-new-or-edit.md

   linked to a User, select "-No User-".
 - **Image.** Image to display for this Contact.
 Select an image file from the drop-down list box.
 This lists images in the 'images/stories' folder.
-Images can be uploaded using the [Media Manager](https://docs.joomla.org/Help4.x:Media/en "Help4.x:Media/en").
+Images can be uploaded using the Media component.
 - **Position:** The Contact's current position.
 - **E-mail.** The Contact's e-mail address.
-Note that e-mail addresses in Joomla! can be protected from "spambots" by enabling "Content-Email Cloaking" in the [Plug-in Manager](https://docs.joomla.org/Help4.x:Plugins/en "Help4.x:Plugins/en").
+Note that e-mail addresses in Joomla! can be protected from "spambots" by enabling "Content-Email Cloaking" Plugin.
 This is enabled by default.
 - **Address.** The Contact's street address.
 - **City or Suburb.** The Contact's town or suburb.
 - **State or Province.** The Contact's state or county.